 according to their Individual Education Plan (IEP).
 The current Curriculum implemented

-at the Center is the Unique Learning System (ULS) which is aligned with the Ohio
+at the Center is the Unique Learning System (ULS) which is aligned with Ohio

-Enrollment Process: The Early Childhood and Family Center school program serves students living in Pike County through referrals from the local school districts.
+The Early Childhood and Family Center school program serves students living in Pike County through referrals from the local school districts.
 To be eligible for school-age students should have multiple areas of disability and be determined appropriate by the IEP team.
-Anyone interested in enrollment, please contact our Director of Student Programs, Sarah Roberts at 740-289-1681
+Anyone interested in enrollment, please contact our Director of Student Programs, Susie Beavers at 740-289-1681